PowerPowder/network-notes/05 - Media and Cabling Distribution.md

     * **110 block**: voice/data applications, CAT 5 and above
     * Krone block: proprietary European version of 110 block
     * BIX block: proprietary block
-* **Patch panel**: device wwith jacks that connects wiring from jack to network switch - protects switch ports from getting ports plugged in and out repeatedly.
+* **Patch panel**: device with jacks that connects wiring from jack to network switch - protects switch ports from getting ports plugged in and out repeatedly.
 There are wall mounted and server rack panels
     * Copper patch panels: punches down on cable
     * Fibre patch panels: cable is not punched down, can convert from different fibre types